zhufeida/MATLAB_DeepToolbox/Fidelity.md

 # MATLAB_DeepToolbox
 Matlab deeptoolbox usage: Generally speaking, there are 5 steps to follow.
-This is a simple demo which shows how to classify digits.
-Refer to "train_digits.m" for the complete code.
+This is a simple demo which shows how to remove JPEG blocking artifacts during compression.
 ```bash
 .
 ├── 1.
 Load and Explore Image Data